 - You will schedule follow-up appointment(s) with your doctor as instructed.

-The NeuroBlate System is a surgical tool used in brain surgery to heat and destroy targeted tissue.
+The NeuroBlate® System is a surgical tool used in brain surgery to heat and destroy targeted tissue.
 Patients must be able to undergo MRI exposure.
 All brain surgeries carry risk.
-Discuss with your physician the potential benefits and risk, e.g., device malfunction, bleeding, edema and unintended major brain tissue damage and permanent neurological deficits.
+Possible adverse events include, but are not limited to, device malfunction, bleeding, edema, unintended major brain tissue damage, and permanent neurological deficits.
+Discuss with your physician the potential benefits and risks.

 - Wilson TA, Karajannis MA, and Harter DH.
 Glioblastoma multiforme: State of the art and future therapeutics.
 Surg Neurol Int.
 2014 May 8;5:64.